biomg/TRFSVM/README.md

     numpy >= 1.15.4
     scipy >= 1.2.1
     scikit-learn >= 0.20.3
+# Data
+Download the data from https://pan.baidu.com/s/1ZdkaYJWXXdTc8uDiw1JA1Q?pwd=6l6l It has Generic dataset and MPRA dataset for pretraining and testing.
 # Usage
     python pretrain.py
     The pretrain.py file contains pretain_model.
 The model was pretrained by a general functional NCVs